activereports/WebSamples15/WebDesignerSamples/WebDesigner_CustomDataProviders/readme.md

-# Web Designer OData sample
+# Web Designer SQLite and OData sample

-This sample demonstrates the use of custom data providers(SQLite and OData) in the GrapeCity ActiveReports Web Designer.
+This sample demonstrates the use of custom data providers (SQLite and OData) in the GrapeCity ActiveReports Web Designer.

 ## System requirements